 Who doesn’t like to eat breakfast foods at dinnertime?

-Why not have oatmeal for dinner, a sweet potato as a snack or dessert before the meal?
+You’re a grown up.
+You can eat what you want, when you want it.
+There are no food-rule police to call you out for unconventional eating.
+Why not have oatmeal for dinner, a sweet potato as a snack, or dessert before the meal?

-And, let’s face it, when other healthful fats (ahem, avocados) are rock hard and lacking appeal, you never have to wait for your nova to ripen.
+Let’s face it, when other healthful fats (ahem, avocados) are rock hard and lacking appeal, you never have to wait for your nova to ripen.

 Now, how about those eggs for dinner?